 Hiring is still happening in the Singapore and Hong Kong banking sectors, albeit at a slower pace than last year as banks prioritise critical roles and put others on the back burner.
 And if you are meeting a recruiter over the coming weeks, chances are it will be via a video conference.

-If you’re meeting a recruiter yourself, you need to come armed with a list of pertinent questions about the job, the bank and the boss.
-Here’s what to ask.
+But don’t think that video interviews are any less formal than face-to-face ones.
+As a candidate, you still need to come armed with a list of pertinent questions about the job, the bank and the boss.
+Here's what to ask a recruiter.

 "Always ask about the recruiter’s relationship with the bank – such as how long they’ve been working together and whether the recruiter has made any placements for them before,” says John Mullally, director of financial services at recruiters Robert Walters in Hong Kong.
 "The answer should provide insight into how strong an influence the recruiter has on the bank’s decision-making process, which in turn affects your chance of getting an interview.”

 How long has the bank been looking to fill this role?

 Long periods of searching the market may suggest that the bank is carrying out a thorough search.
 “But it usually shows that it's unclear on what it wants from the new hire,” says a Hong Kong-based recruiter.

 How would you describe the leadership style of the hiring manager?

 If your potential future manager has a leadership style that you may not like, try to find out about it as soon as possible.
 And even if they don’t, this question will help to kick start your interview preparation.
 “Understanding the hiring manager's behaviour will help you interact better with them at interviews and respond to them more effectively,” says Han Lee, director of search firm Lico Resources in Singapore.